PoisotLab/ms_network_prediction/manuscript.md

 structure [@deAguiar2019RevBia].
-This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the assumption that co-occurrence is equivalent to meaningful interaction strength, when it is known that co-occurrence is the only prerequisite for an interaction to occur [@Blanchet2020CooNot].
+This knowledge gap has motivated a variety of approaches to deal with interactions in ecological research based on assumptions that do not always hold, such as the assumption that co-occurrence is equivalent to meaningful interaction strength, when it is known that co-occurrence is not the only prerequisite for an interaction to occur [@Blanchet2020CooNot].
 Spatial biases in data coverage are prevalent at the global scale (with South America, Africa and Asia being under-represented) and different interaction types show